A long time ago at a junior high far far away I was a cheerleader.

 Tween girls do not mean drama.

-We underestimate our kids and especially our girls.
-When I agreed to coach I expected the worst.
 I braced for in-fighting and gossip (admittedly I’ve seen too many teen-cheer movies).
 From our first group ice breaker to final competition day the 14 were unflaggingly supportive of each other.
 Not only did new friendships evidence themselves on the field–they blossomed off-turf, too.
 The girls supported and encouraged each other during school and other extra-curricular activities.

 Admittedly this girl squad connection was both good and bad.
 The 14 chatted a LOT when together (cue shouts of 1, 2, 3!
 EYES ON ME!), but I happily handled that versus dealing with bullying or girl-drama.